kyma-incubator/compass/docs/compass/03-packages-credential-requests.md

   instanceAuth(id: ID!): BundleInstanceAuth
   instanceAuths: [BundleInstanceAuth!]!
   """
-  When defined, all requests via `requestPackageInstanceAuthCreation` mutation fallback to defaultInstanceAuth.
+  When defined, all requests via `requestBundleInstanceAuthCreation` mutation fallback to defaultInstanceAuth.
   """
   defaultInstanceAuth: Auth
 }

-type PackageInstanceAuth {
+type BundleInstanceAuth {
   id: ID!
   """
-  Context of PackageInstanceAuth - such as Runtime ID, namespace, etc.
+  Context of BundleInstanceAuth - such as Runtime ID, namespace, etc.
   """
   context: Any